oculus-samples/Unreal-SharedSpaces/Plugins/OVRPlatform/Documentation/OVRPlatform.md

         FOvrGroupPresenceOptions GroupPresenceOptions,
         OvrPlatform_GroupPresence_Set_Delegate&& Delegate);

-For reference, the group presence options looks like this.
+For reference, the group presence options look like this.

-    struct OVRPLATFORM_API FOvrGroupPresenceOptions
+    struct FOvrGroupPresenceOptions
     {
+        FString DeeplinkMessageOverride;
         FString DestinationApiName;
         bool IsJoinable;
         FString LobbySessionId;
         FString MatchSessionId;
     };

-The C++ requests will use the _UGameInstance_ to get access to the _UOvrPlatformSubsystem_, parameters in the options structure, and a minimal delegate with no payload.
+The C++ requests will use the _UGameInstance_ (to get access to the _UOvrPlatformSubsystem_), parameters in the options structure, and a minimal delegate.
 All C++ request delegates have at bool to indicate if the request succeeded, and an error string to provide an explanation when it doesn't.

 There are many ways to attach code to handle the response